cerner/terra-clinical/packages/terra-clinical-result/docs/FlowsheetResultCell.md

 ```

-An example of mulitple clinical blood pressure result values:
+An example of multiple clinical blood pressure result values:
 ```jsx
 import React from 'react';
 import { FlowsheetResultCell } from 'terra-clinical-result/lib/index';